Santa Cruz Mountains AVA

-Santa Cruz Mountains AVA is an American Viticultural Area (AVA) centered on the Santa Cruz Mountains.
-Its territory spans three California counties, Santa Clara, Santa Cruz and San Mateo and was established on January 4, 1982, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury.
-Santa Cruz Mountains AVA was among the first AVA to be defined by its mountainous topography.
+proposing a viticultural area in portions of San Mateo, Santa Clara, and Santa Cruz Counties to be named "Santa Cruz Mountains."

+The appellation was among the first to be defined by its mountainous topography.
 Based on elevation, it largely follows the fog line along the coast, extending down to 800 ft on the eastern slope toward San Francisco Bay, 400 ft on the western slope to the Pacific Ocean and extending along the ridge crest line at 3000 ft elevation plus.

 The mountainous terrain, the Pacific Ocean, and the San Francisco Bay have wide-ranging effects on the appellation, creating myriad microclimates in the region depending on the elevation of the land, location of the sloped mountainside vineyards, and the other terroir elements of fog, sun exposure, soil type and erosion.